zachchong/tp/docs/DeveloperGuide.md

   * *a2.
 Reporter confirms the cancellation.
     Use case ends.

-### UC6 – Remove contact from category
+### UC5 – Delete category from contact

 **MSS**

-1. Reporter requests to remove a contact from a category.
+1. Reporter requests to delete one or more categories from a person by specifying the person’s index and category name(s).
-2. PressPal validates the contact, category, and that a link exists.
+2. PressPal validates the contact index and each category name.
-3. PressPal removes the link and confirms.
+3. PressPal checks whether the specified categories exist for that person.
+4. PressPal deletes all existing categories and confirms the deletion.

    Use case ends.

 **Extensions**

 * 1a.
-Reporter provides only one of the required items.
+Reporter omits the index.
   * 1a1.
-PressPal requests the missing item.
+PressPal requests the person’s index.
   * 1a2.
 Reporter provides it.
     Use case resumes at step 2.

+* 1b.
+Reporter omits the category name(s).
+  * 1b1.
+PressPal requests the category name(s) to delete.
+  * 1b2.
+Reporter provides them.
+    Use case resumes at step 2.

 * 2a.
-Category not found.
+PressPal detects an invalid index (e.g., non-integer or out of range).
   * 2a1.
-PressPal informs and requests a valid one.
+PressPal requests a valid index and explains the issue.
   * 2a2.
-Reporter provides it.
+Reporter provides a valid index.
+    Steps 2a1–2a2 repeat until valid.
     Use case resumes at step 2.

 * 2b.
-Contact not found.
+PressPal detects an invalid category name (e.g., contains spaces, symbols, or exceeds 20 characters).
   * 2b1.
-PressPal informs and requests a valid one.
+PressPal requests a valid category name and explains the issue.
   * 2b2.
-Reporter provides it.
+Reporter provides a corrected name.
-    Use case resumes at step 2.

-* 2c.
-Multiple contacts match the name.
-  * 2c1.
-PressPal lists matches and requests disambiguation.
-  * 2c2.
-Reporter selects one.
+    Steps 2b1–2b2 repeat until valid.
-    Use case resumes at step 2.
+    Use case resumes at step 3.

-* 2d.
-Contact is not in the specified category.
+* 3a.
+One or more specified categories do not exist for that person.
-  * 2d1.
-PressPal informs that no link exists.
+  * 3a1.
+PressPal informs the Reporter that the category(s) was not found.
+  * 3a2.
+PressPal failed to delete the category(s).
     Use case ends.

+* 3b.
+None of the specified categories exist.
+  * 3b1.
+PressPal informs the Reporter that no matching categories were found.
+    Use case ends.

 * *a.
-At any time, Reporter chooses to cancel.
+At any time, Reporter chooses to cancel.*
   * *a1.
-PressPal requests to confirm the cancellation.
+PressPal requests confirmation of cancellation.*
   * *a2.
-Reporter confirms the cancellation.
+Reporter confirms cancellation.*
     Use case ends.

-### UC7 – Delete interview from contact
+### UC6 – Delete interview from contact

 **MSS**

-1. Reporter requests to delete an interview from a contact using date and time.
+1. Reporter requests to delete an interview from a contact by specifying both the person index and the interview index.
-2. PressPal validates the contact and the timestamp.
+2. PressPal validates the person index and interview index.
-3. PressPal deletes the interview entry and confirms.
+3. PressPal deletes the specified interview and confirms the deletion.

    Use case ends.

 **Extensions**

 * 1a.
-Reporter omits required details (contact or date/time).
+Reporter omits the person index or interview index.
   * 1a1.
-PressPal requests missing details.
+PressPal requests the missing index.
   * 1a2.
-Reporter provides them.
+Reporter provides it.
     Use case resumes at step 2.

 * 2a.
-Invalid date/time format.
+PressPal detects an invalid person index (e.g., non-integer or out of range).
   * 2a1.
-PressPal explains required formats and requests correction.
+PressPal requests a valid person index and explains the issue.
   * 2a2.
-Reporter provides corrected values.
+Reporter provides a valid index.
-    Repeat until valid.
+    Steps 2a1–2a2 repeat until valid.
     Use case resumes at step 2.

 * 2b.
-Contact not found.
+PressPal detects an invalid interview index (e.g., out of range or non-integer).
   * 2b1.
-PressPal informs and requests a valid one.
+PressPal requests a valid interview index and explains the issue.
   * 2b2.
-Reporter provides it.
+Reporter provides a valid index.
+    Steps 2b1–2b2 repeat until valid.
     Use case resumes at step 2.

+* 3a.
+The specified contact has no interviews or the specified interview does not exist.
+  * 3a1.
+PressPal informs the Reporter that the interview cannot be found.
+    Use case ends.

+* *a.
+At any time, Reporter chooses to cancel.*
+  * *a1.
+PressPal requests confirmation of cancellation.*
+  * *a2.
+Reporter confirms cancellation.*
+    Use case ends.

+### UC7 – Find Persons by Name, Organisation, Role, or Categories

+**MSS**

+1. Reporter requests to find persons by providing one or more keywords.
+2. PressPal searches the contact book for matches in the name, organisation, role, or categories fields.
+3. PressPal displays a list of all persons that match at least one keyword (case-insensitive).

+   Use case ends.

+**Extensions**

-* 2c.
-Multiple contacts match the name.
+* 1a.
+Reporter omits the keyword(s).
-  * 2c1.
-PressPal lists matches and requests disambiguation.
+  * 1a1.
+PressPal requests at least one keyword to perform the search.
-  * 2c2.
-Reporter selects one.
+  * 1a2.
+Reporter provides keyword(s).
     Use case resumes at step 2.

-* 2d.
-Interview at given timestamp not found.
+* 2a.
+No persons match the provided keyword(s).
-  * 2d1.
-PressPal informs that no such interview exists.
+  * 2a1.
+PressPal informs the Reporter that no matching results were found.
     Use case ends.

+* *a.
+At any time, Reporter chooses to cancel.*
+  * *a1.
+PressPal requests confirmation of cancellation.*
+  * *a2.
+Reporter confirms cancellation.*
+    Use case ends.

+### UC8 – List all interviews of a contact

+**MSS**

+1. Reporter requests to view all interviews of a contact by specifying the contact index.
+2. PressPal validates the contact index.
+3. PressPal retrieves and displays all interviews associated with the contact.

+   Use case ends.

+**Extensions**

+* 1a.
+Reporter omits the contact index.
+  * 1a1.
+PressPal requests the index of the contact.
+  * 1a2.
+Reporter provides the index.
+    Use case resumes at step 2.

+* 2a.
+PressPal detects an invalid index (e.g., non-integer or out of range).
+  * 2a1.
+PressPal requests a valid index and explains the issue.
+  * 2a2.
+Reporter provides a valid index.
+    Steps 2a1–2a2 repeat until valid.
+    Use case resumes at step 2.

 * 3a.
-Storage error during deletion.
+The specified contact has no interviews.
   * 3a1.
-PressPal reports the failure and retains the interview.
+PressPal displays a message indicating that there are no interviews scheduled.
     Use case ends.

 * *a.
-At any time, Reporter chooses to cancel.
+At any time, Reporter chooses to cancel.*
   * *a1.
-PressPal requests to confirm the cancellation.
+PressPal requests confirmation of cancellation.*
   * *a2.
-Reporter confirms the cancellation.
+Reporter confirms cancellation.*
     Use case ends.

-### UC8 – Search contacts
+### UC9 – List all persons

 **MSS**

-1. Reporter requests to search contacts by name.
+1. Reporter requests to view all persons in the contact book.
-2. PressPal validates the query.
+2. PressPal retrieves and displays the full list of persons stored in the contact book.
-3. PressPal displays the matching contacts.

    Use case ends.

 **Extensions**

 * 1a.
-Reporter omits the search query.
+The contact book is empty.
   * 1a1.
+PressPal informs the Reporter that there are no persons in the contact book.
+    Use case ends.

+* *a.
+At any time, Reporter chooses to cancel.*
+  * *a1.
+PressPal requests confirmation of cancellation.*
+  * *a2.
+Reporter confirms cancellation.*
+    Use case ends.

+### UC10 – Edit a person

+**MSS**

+1. Reporter requests to edit an existing person by specifying the contact index and one or more fields to update.
+2. PressPal validates the contact index and the provided field values.
+3. PressPal updates the person’s details with the new information.
+4. PressPal confirms that the person has been successfully updated.

+   Use case ends.

+**Extensions**

+* 1a.
+Reporter omits the contact index.
-PressPal requests a query.
+  * 1a1.
+PressPal requests the contact index.
   * 1a2.
 Reporter provides it.
     Use case resumes at step 2.

+* 1b.
+Reporter omits all optional fields.
+  * 1b1.
+PressPal informs the Reporter that at least one field must be provided.
+    Use case ends.

 * 2a.
-Query contains invalid characters or is empty after normalization.
+PressPal detects an invalid index (e.g., non-integer or out of range).
   * 2a1.
-PressPal requests a valid query and explains the issue.
+PressPal requests a valid index and explains the issue.
   * 2a2.
-Reporter provides one.
+Reporter provides a valid index.
-    Repeat until valid.
+    Steps 2a1–2a2 repeat until valid.
     Use case resumes at step 2.

+* 2b.
+PressPal detects invalid field formats (e.g., invalid email, phone number, or role/organisation exceed 50 characters)).
+  * 2b1.
+PressPal requests corrected input and explains the issue.
+  * 2b2.
+Reporter provides valid field values.
+    Steps 2b1–2b2 repeat until all fields are valid.
+    Use case resumes at step 3.

 * 3a.
-No results found.
+Reporter attempts to delete both phone and email fields.
   * 3a1.
-PressPal informs that no contacts match.
+PressPal rejects the update and informs that at least one contact method must remain.
     Use case ends.

 * *a.
-At any time, Reporter chooses to cancel.
+At any time, Reporter chooses to cancel.*
   * *a1.
-PressPal requests to confirm the cancellation.
+PressPal requests confirmation of cancellation.*
   * *a2.
+Reporter confirms cancellation.*
+    Use case ends.

+### UC11 – Display the upcoming interview

+**MSS**

+1. Reporter requests to view the next upcoming interview.
+2. PressPal retrieves all scheduled interviews and filters out those that have already occurred (i.e., past interviews).
+3. PressPal identifies the interview that is scheduled to occur next (closest future date and time).
+4. PressPal displays the details of the next upcoming interview to the Reporter.
+   Use case ends.

+   Use case ends.

+**Extensions**

+* 1a.
+The contact book contains no interviews.
+  * 1a1.
+PressPal informs the Reporter that there are no scheduled interviews.
+    Use case ends.

+* 2a.
+All interviews in the contact book have already occurred.
+  * 2a1.
+PressPal displays a message indicating that there are no upcoming interviews.
+    Use case ends.

+* 3a.
+Multiple upcoming interviews are scheduled at the same date and time.
+  * 3a1.
+PressPal displays any one of them as the next interview, following priority of the person index.
+    Use case ends.

+* *a.
+At any time, Reporter chooses to cancel.*
+  * *a1.
+PressPal requests confirmation of cancellation.*
-Reporter confirms the cancellation.
+  * *a2.
+Reporter confirms cancellation.*
     Use case ends.

 ## Non-Functional Requirements